-On the 27th of March, the design of our new solar car was presented, which will start in the Bridgestone World Solar Challenge in October 2017.
+On the 27th of March, the design of our new solar car was presented and on the 23the of June RED Shift was presented.
+RED Shift will start in the Bridgestone World Solar Challenge in October 2017.
 Her name is Red Shift, which stands for the shift from fossil to sustainable energy that we, as a team, want to bring about.
 Red Shift is also a phenomenon in physics.
 Red Shift occurs when an object moves away from you at a high speed.
 The faster the object goes, the more the object will shift to red in the light spectrum.

 At first glance Red Shift looks very much like Red One, but appearances are deceptive.
 Improvements have been made in all areas.
 All parts, be it big or small, are completely new.
 The similarities end quickly.
 Following is a summary of the most important (aerodynamic) aspects of Red Shift:

 The biggest change in design compared to Red One, the solar car that came second in 2015 during the Bridgestone World Solar Challenge, is that the car is half a meter narrower.
 This change follows from the changed regulations.
 The total allowed area of the solar panel is reduced from 6 m2 to 4 m2.

 The solar panel is placed on a so-called main air foil.
 In essence, this is the body of the solar car without the wheel covers and the canopy.
 The shape of these three is based on an air foil (simply a section of an airplane wing).
 The body is de biggest and also the most important regarding the air resistance and is therefore called the main air foil.
 This main air foil is moved forward to benefit more from the incoming undisturbed, laminar airstream.
 The wheel covers are the biggest disturbances in this airstream.